michaellee/old-michaelsoolee.com/_posts/2014-04-16-pushing-past-fears-sharing.md

 There were many times I would take a pause from the questions and read the interviews of other folks on 147.
 Their stories felt so much cooler than mine.
 One dude was a film maker who made a film about the Montagnards of Vietnam during the war or my friend, Greg who hosts a frozen food video blog.
 My stories were, being jumped in the 4th grade in Los Angeles and dropping out of college twice.

 Many times I wanted to command + a and hit the delete key because it felt uninteresting.
-I didn't.
+But I didn't.
 I made no revisions, Brandon took photos of me to put a face to my stories and he published it.

 With both the webinar and the interview, I ran into fears.
 Fear of lacking in knowledge to teach, fear of being weird or boring, fear of putting myself and things out there and no one even caring.
 But if I had let these fears cripple me to the point of holding back from teaching or sharing my stories then I would have never gotten responses like these.